This is a list of world languages, literatures, and cultures courses. For more information, see Division of World Languages, Literatures and Cultures.

 WLLC:4210 Slavery Museums, Memorials, and Statues in the United States, Europe, and the Global South 3-4 s.h.

 Comparative study of museums, memorials, statues, performances, and artistic works that encapsulate the entangled history and memory of transoceanic slave trades and slavery in the United States, the Caribbean, the Indian Ocean, Sub-Saharan Africa, and Europe (France and the United Kingdom); critical tools to analyze public debates over politically charged monuments; exploration of transnational and political predicaments of the contemporary world; approaches include trauma theories, memory studies, history, postcolonial ecocriticism, cultural anthropology, heritage studies and museology, and Francophone cultural critique.
 Taught in English.
-Requirements: for 4 s.h. option—prior or concurrent enrollment in FREN:3060 or FREN:3300.
+Requirements: for 4 s.h. option—prior enrollment in FREN:3060 and FREN:3300.
 Same as FREN:4210, MUSM:4310.

 WLLC:4512 Topics in Global and Transnational Culture 3-4 s.h.